Point-of-Care 3D Printing Lab in India Enables Access to Personalized Treatment

-The Point-of-Care 3D Printing laboratory has been up and running for 10 months.
+The point-of-care 3D printing laboratory has been up and running for ten months.
 The biggest advantage of having the lab in-house is how accessible it has made the technology to Dr. Choudhary and his colleagues who are also interested in personalized patient treatment.
 Whenever the surgeons need any kind of anatomical model or device, they can approach the biomedical engineers at the in-house 3D printing service in the hospital to discuss their queries.
 The in-house facility has also helped reduce lead time and cost for such services.
-The engineers create the design according to the surgeon’s requirements and deliver the final 3D printed part within 1-3 days.
+The engineers create the design according to the surgeon’s requirements and deliver the final 3D-printed part within one to three days.

 Challenging cases supported by Materialise software and 3D anatomical models

 One of the more challenging cases performed by Dr. Choudhary involved a tumor in the orbital region.
 The corrective procedure involved removal of the tumor, affected tissue, and reconstructing the missing area with bone graft.
 It is a very challenging procedure, because there are a number of minute structures in the orbital region that cannot be clearly seen during surgery, such as the optic nerve and blood vessels.
 Also, achieving a symmetrical reconstruction with good aesthetic output is crucial.
 Thus, getting the right shape of the graft and fitting it in the right position becomes extremely important.
 3D printing supported the successful outcome a great deal.